layro01-org/gradle-example/README.rst

 About the example
 -----------------

-The ``build.gradle`` in this project demonstrates two main features, dependency management and using the `Shadow Jar`_ plugin to create an executable jar.
+The ``build.gradle`` in this project demonstrates two main features: dependency management and using the `Shadow Jar`_ plugin to create an executable jar.

 Dependencies